bonitasoft/bonita-doc/md/log-in-and-log-out.md

 Or an administrator needs to perform monitoring or maintenance on the Bonita Platform.
 For any of this, they need to log in.
 To do so:

-  1. Enter the login page url.
+  1. Enter the login page URL.
     * For Bonita Portal: `http://`_`hostname:port`_`/bonita/`.
 The default port number is 8080\.
     * For Bonita User Application: `http://`_`hostname:port`_`/bonita/apps/userApp`.
     * For Bonita Administrator Application: